mobizt/FirebaseClient/README.md

 > The async client used in authentication task should be defined globally as it runs asynchronously.

 > [!CAUTION]
-> Please avoid calling the codes or functions that consumed large memory inside the asyn callback function because they use stack memory then the wdt reset crash can be occurred in ESP8266 device because of stack overflow.
+> Please don't run your code inside the async callback function because it use stack memory.
-> Then in ESP8266 device, global defined `AsyncResult` as used in case 1 is recommended for async task.

 - ### App Events